The Highway 1 - Kamloops to Alberta Four-Laning Program is underway and may create travel delays throughout the corridor.

 The Province has committed $1.044 billion to upgrading Highway 1 between Kamloops and the Alberta border over the next three years under Budget 2020.

-This Highway 1 four-laning project will improve safety and reliability west of the Village of Chase for people travelling along this important corridor.
+This Highway 1 four-laning project through the Village of Chase will improve safety and reliability for people travelling along this important corridor.
+This project will be delivered through the following two phases with separate, but coordinated, schedules.

 This portion of the Highway 1 - Kamloops to Alberta program involves four-laning and other improvements along Highway 1 in west Salmon Arm, including intersection upgrades and construction of new frontage roads.

-The project involves four laning approximately 1.9 km of Highway 1 in Sicamous.
-The total project length is 2.45 km and includes replacement of the existing R.W.
-Bruhn Bridge with a new crossing and intersection improvements between Old Sicamous Road and Silver Sands Road.
+The Highway 1 four-laning project includes approximately 1.9 km of Highway 1 four-laning, replacement of the existing R.W.
+Bruhn Bridge with a new four-lane bridge, and intersection improvements between Old Sicamous Road and Silver Sands Road.

 This portion of the Highway 1 Kamloops to Alberta program involves expanding the existing brake check area and four-laning a 2 km section of highway 42 km east of Revelstoke.